-Cofense IntelligenceTM assesses that enterprise-targeted ransomware campaigns will most likely increase in 2020, based on attack and ransom payment trends over the last six months.
-In the latter half of 2019, ransomware campaigns escalated in targeting public organizations.
+Cofense IntelligenceTM assesses that enterprise-targeted ransomware campaigns will most likely increase from 2020 into the next few years, based on attack and ransom payment trends over the last six months.
+In the latter half of 2019 through this year, ransomware campaigns escalated in targeting public organizations.
 These attacks were frequently debilitating to an impacted organization’s ability to operate and provide services and, in some cases, resulted in a data breach.

 Interestingly, victims are opting to pay the ransom more often.
 The cost of data recovery, reputation salvaging, and business impact often outweigh the payment itself.
 Further, those victims with insurance are paying at their insurer’s recommendation, often with the insurance companies covering a good deal of the cost.
-With enterprise ransomware campaigns becoming more lucrative for the operators, Cofense Intelligence predicts a surge this year.
+With enterprise ransomware campaigns becoming more lucrative for the operators, Cofense Intelligence predicts a surge in the next few years.

-With their profits rising, ransomware operators will likely increase their campaign volume in 2020.
+With their profits rising, ransomware operators will likely increase their campaign volume in the next few years at least.
 The success of ransomware campaigns may encourage the creation of additional ransomware families, requiring global organizations to evolve their cybersecurity posture.
-With the End of Life of Microsoft’s Windows 7, organizations that are slow in their transition to supported operating systems become more susceptible to such attacks.

 HOW COFENSE CAN HELP

 Cofense is the only company that combines a global network of 30 million people reporting phish with advanced AI-based automation to stop phishing attacks fast.
 Our Phishing Detection and Response (PDR) security solutions combine technology and unique human insight to catch and stop phishing attacks — before they hurt your business.